cmac-duke/s-1lab-website/README.md

 sudo pacman -S git
 ```

 Then, configure some basic settings.
-For your github user account info, enter the following and replace your credentials into the square brackets (excluding the brackets from the command):
+For your github user account info, enter the following and replace your credentials into the square brackets (excluding the brackets from the command, but keeping the quotation marks):
 ```
-git config --global user.name [USERNAME]
+git config --global user.name "[USERNAME]"

-git config --global user-email [EMAIL-ADDRESS]
+git config --global user-email "[EMAIL-ADDRESS]"
 ```

 ### Install Hugo